sherrymax/aps-examples/aps-task-assignment/assign-task-to-group/readme.md

-#### The project contains all the components required to create an ACS folder from APS via REST calls
+#### The project contains all the components required to assign an APS human task to one or more groups.

 ### Use-Case / Requirement
-Build a process to create a folder in the ACS repo with some metdata.
+Build a process to select a `Reviewer group` and assign the `Review Task` to that selected `Reviewer group`.

 ### Prerequisites to run this demo end-2-end